-Our literature search identified a total of 2,568 potentially relevant references (see Appendix A Figure A1), of which six conference abstracts,16-20,83 relating to five trials of esketamine (four Phase III RCTs and one open-label trial) and three references, relating to three trials of ketamine (one RCT & two single arm trials) met our inclusion criteria.
-We also considered evidence from 26 references relating to 13 RCTs of augmentation with antipsychotics (five RCTs of aripiprazole,85-89 five RCTs of brexpiprazole,90-94 one RCT of quetiapine, and two RCTs of olanzapine), 12 RCTs of TMS,26-36,96 and one RCT of TMS & ECT that met our inclusion criteria in order to assess the feasibility of NMA.
+Our literature search identified a total of 2,568 potentially relevant references (see Appendix A Figure A1), of which two publications and four conference abstracts,15-20 relating to five trials of esketamine (four Phase III RCTs and one open-label trial) and three references,^{42,84} relating to three trials of ketamine (one RCT & two single arm trials) met our inclusion criteria.
+We also considered evidence from 26 references relating to 13 RCTs of augmentation with antipsychotics (five RCTs of aripiprazole,85-89 five RCTs of brexpiprazole,90-94 one RCT of quetiapine,95 and two RCTs of olanzapine^{24,25}), 12 RCTs of TMS,^{26-36,96} and one RCT of TMS & ECT37 that met our inclusion criteria in order to assess the feasibility of NMA.
 Primary reasons for study exclusion during abstract and full text screening included use of interventions or comparators outside of our scope, wrong study population (e.g., MDD without TRD, active psychosis), small sample size (sample size < 10 for RCTs and < 20 for observational studies), minimum follow-up duration not met (at least 14 days), and conference abstracts with duplicate data as the full-text publications.

-After further review of our included references, we noted that majority of the trials of augmentation with antipsychotics (five RCTs of aripiprazole85-89, five RCTs of brexpiprazole90-94, and the one RCT of quetiapine) and one of the TMS trials enrolled patients with less severe TRD compared to the esketamine trials.
+After further review of our included references, we noted that majority of the trials of augmentation with antipsychotics (five RCTs of aripiprazole85-89, five RCTs of brexpiprazole90-94, and the one RCT of quetiapine95) and one of the TMS trials96 enrolled patients with less severe TRD compared to the esketamine trials.
 Specifically, these studies defined the cut-points for TRD differently, enrolled patients who had evidence of response to other antidepressants during prerandomization screening (such as between 25-50% on a depression rating scale) phase, while trials of esketamine used a screening criterion of less than 25% symptom reduction on MADRS scale.
 As such, the baseline depression severity in these trials differed significantly from the esketamine trials.
-Thus, we excluded these 12 trials from further consideration in our comparator evidence, and included and abstracted evidence from the remaining 14 trials (two trials of olanzapine, 11 trials of TMS26-36, and one trial of TMS & ECT) to further assess the feasibility of NMA.
+Thus, we excluded these 12 trials from further consideration in our comparator evidence, and included and abstracted evidence from the remaining 14 trials (two trials of olanzapine^{24,25}, 11 trials of TMS26-36, and one trial of TMS & ECT37) to further assess the feasibility of NMA.